After Trump, an agency key to Biden’s climate agenda tries to rebuild

 Haaland later said the “real cost” of the move was the loss of more than 200 “valued, experienced career employees who felt that they couldn’t uproot themselves the way the administration wanted them to.”

 The impact on minority employees has been particularly stark.
 There were 126 Black employees in headquarters positions when Trump took office.
 When his term ended, that number had fallen to 55.
+The total number of non-White employees, including Hispanics, fell from 202 to 116 between January 2017 to January 2021, a decline of 43 percent, according to department data.
+White employees declined by 11 percent.

 Alexander, 63, had worked with the Navy, the Air Force, the Environmental Protection Agency and elsewhere before she moved to the BLM as air program manager.
 During her seven years there, the land management agency felt to her like a “good-old-boy network,” she said.